The Pros and Cons of Bankruptcy

 - The super your employer pays during your bankruptcy is protected for your retirement.

 - Once you are bankrupt, you can save money from your wages and there is no limit on the amount you can save.
 Your savings are protected provided they remain in your bank account.

 - When you are discharged from bankruptcy, your savings from your wages during bankruptcy that remain in your bank account are yours.

 - Your household furniture and effects are protected

 - Your tools of trade are protected up to a dollar limit.
 Currently this amount is $3,800.
 This amount is regularly adjusted for CPI

-- You can keep cars and motor bikes up to a total value of $8,000.
+- You can keep cars and motorbikes up to a total value of $8,150.
 This amount is regularly adjusted for CPI

-- You can keep cars and bikes subject to lease or hire-purchase provided the total equity does not exceed $8,000 and you continue to make the monthly loan payments.
+- You can keep cars and bikes subject to a lease or hire-purchase provided the total equity does not exceed $8,150 and you continue to make the monthly loan payments.

 - Your income is protected to make sure you have money to live.
 If you are a high-income earner this protection is maintained but you may have to pay some money to your bankrupt estate.
 This is called income contributions.